vipertooth/Notes/Lab1/Readme.md

 ## Receiving our Callback

-## Gaining Persistence

-We can start by searching all the metasploit modules.
-To do this we will run metasploit.
+To receive our callback we will use metasploit, to start we metasploit we run msfconsole.

 ```console
 root@kali:~# msfconsole
                           ########                  #